 Several clay female figures, as well as jade representations of dragons and birds, recovered from burial mounds made of stone, are in styles similar to later Shang and Zhou dynasty figures.
 This may suggest that the later dynastic states of China were formed when these northern groups intruded southwards into the Yellow River region.

-From the 4th millennium BC onwards, there is increasing evidence of contact between the various cultures within China.
+From the 4th millennium BCE onwards, there is increasing evidence of contact between the various cultures within China.
 The painted pottery of the north-west, the distinctive black-burnished pottery of the east, and the jade of the south-east, were all items of long-distance exchange between the Yangtze and Yellow River valleys, and far into the peripheral regions.
 The jade objects and marine shells found in northern China had an origin a thousand miles and more away in southern China.

 The Yellow river region: the Shang dynasty

 The Longshan culture of the Yellow river region, which as we have seen evolved from earlier Neolithic cultures, grew in complexity and sophistication until, step by step, an urban, literate, Bronze Age civilization emerged.
-The earliest-known cities of East Asia made their appearance around 1800 BC, and China finally came into the full light of history with the Shang dynasty.
+The earliest-known cities of East Asia made their appearance around 1800 BCE, and China finally came into the full light of history with the Shang dynasty.
 Cultural advance continued: Chinese craft workers were soon making some of the most beautiful bronze vessels ever produced.

 The Shang kingdom has a special place in Chinese historiography as being ancestral to all the dynasties which came after, right up to the 20th century.
 However, it is clear that it originally formed only one state amongst many in the Yellow River region of northern China, albeit the wealthiest and most powerful.